 in the U.S. are included as initiatives of specific funding partners.
 Project Learning Garden provides gardens, materials, professional development, and capacity-building support valued at $3,000 per school (non-cash).
 For more information Click Here.

 Carton 2 Garden Contest (Deadline: April 1, 2020)

 Show us your students’ creativity by re-purposing milk and juice cartons from your school cafeteria to either build or enhance your school garden.
 Educators can engage students in a hands-on experience creating teachable moments on environmental stewardship, sustainable packaging and healthy living.

-The best use of cartons in a school garden gives your school the chance to win one of 14 prizes with a grand prize valued at $5,000.
-All schools that submit a completed entry form will receive a copy of Steps to a Bountiful Kids Garden book.
+The best use of cartons in a school garden gives your school the chance to win one of 15 prizes with a grand prize valued at $5,000.

 ecoTech Grants engage children in inquiry-based, STEM-related projects that leverage technology and/or use nature-based design to address environmental problems in local communities.

 Captain Planet Foundation will accept ecoTech grant requests for up to $2,500.
 Preferential consideration is given to requests who have secured at least 50% matching or in-kind funding for their projects.
 Captain Planet Foundation may choose to fund a portion of the project budget that best fits within the foundation guidelines.

 ecoSolution Grant ( Deadlines are Jan.
 15 and July 15)